rayning0/ivs/README.md

 - ⏱️ **Precise Timestamps**: Jump directly to relevant moments with exact timing
 - 🎥 **Inline Video Player**: Play videos directly in browser at exact timestamps
 - 🎛️ **Search Balance Control**: Adjustable alpha slider to pick importance of search by images vs dialogue
 - 🚀 **Real-time Processing**: Fast video processing + indexing pipeline.
 Can run either locally on laptop or, for speed, on virtual machine with a GPU.
 I ran my demo on a Nebius virtual machine using [Nvidia H200 NVLink GPU with Intel Sapphire Rapids](https://nebius.com/h200), on Ubuntu 22.04 (CUDA 12).
+I configured this Nebius VM from scratch.
 - 🧹 **Data Management**: Tools to clear processed data and restart

 ## Architecture